-Here we've pulled back the curtain on the markup How < i > do < /i > you do ? to see that despite its two element tags-namely <math> and < i > -we are actually working with five DOM nodes here!
+Here we've pulled back the curtain on the markup How do you do? to see that despite its two element tags-namely <math> and -we are actually working with five DOM nodes here!
 The other three are not elements, but rather text nodes.